jaydeepamcodr/liasonpay-docs/docs/developer-guide/faq.md

 To set up your production environment:

+import { AppUrl } from '@site/src/components/DynamicValues';

 1. Ensure you're using the correct API key
-2. Use the base URL `https://liasonpay.net/` for all API calls
+2. Use the base URL <AppUrl /> for all API calls
 3. Set the `mode` parameter to `production` in relevant API calls
 4. Configure your webhook endpoints to handle events